-'''

-SQL> alter index text_idx1 rebuild parallel 12;
+SQL> alter index text_idx1 rebuild parallel 12; Index altered.

-'''

-Specifying parallelism during the creation or rebuilding of an index will definitely make the index creation/rebuild process finish much faster than otherwise, provided you have the necessary I/O bandwidth and CPU resources to handle the demands of the parallel processes.
+Specifying parallelism during the creation or rebuilding of an index definitely makes the index creation/rebuild process finish much faster than otherwise, provided that you have the necessary I/O bandwidth and CPU resources to handle the demands of the parallel processes.
 A word of caution, however: the parallelism you specify during the creation or rebuilding of an index doesn't end there!
-Such a parallel operation will persist the parallelism degree of the index, as can be shown by the following query.
+Such a parallel operation persists the parallelism degree of the index, as shown in the following query.